iivanoo/cordovaboilerplate/README.md

 Cordova Boilerplate
 ==================

-An extremely simple [Cordova](http://cordova.apache.org/) app that can be used as boilerplate for apps developed with modularity and performance in mind.
+An extremely simple [Apache Cordova](http://cordova.apache.org/) app that can be used as boilerplate for apps developed with modularity and performance in mind.

 The proposed boilerplate has been developed with **MODULARITY** and **PERFORMANCE** in mind, it should be totally memory leaks free and ready-to-be-used in production.